-It seems like everyone are into microservices these days, while monolith architectures are just as popular as crumbling down old and abandoned castles.
+It seems like everyone is into microservices these days, and monolith architectures are slowly fading into obscurity.

-In this post, we’ll play the devil’s advocate, share some insights from the community and our users, examine the top issues with microservices in production – And how you can solve them.
+In this post, we’ll examine the top challenges associated with building and deploying microservices and see how you can solve them.

 The flip side of microservices

 Separation of Concerns (SoC), a design principle stating that software should be built with distinct sections determined by “concern” or overall function, has been employed for more than 30 years to dictate how technology should be built.
 In monolithic applications, it is reflected in the separation of Presentation, Business and Data Layers in a typical 3-tier architecture.

 Microservices take this concept and flip it on its head.
 They take the same application and separate it in such a way that the application’s singular code base can be broken up and deployed separately.